 Q.5 Is there another reason to share information such as to fulfil a public function or to protect the vital interests of the information subject?
-See also Section 6, Sharing Information with the Safeguarding Adults Board below.
+See also Section 6, Sharing Information with the Safeguarding Adults Board / Partnership below.

 - Yes – you can share but should consider how